College of Liberal Arts & Social Sciences > Academics > Philosophy > Student Resources > Fellowship Timelines

 In addition, the student is expected to apply for external grants and fellowships to further support their dissertation research.

-Student enrolls in PHL 701: Candidacy Continuation and teaches four courses over the three quarters of the academic year.
+Student enrolls in PHL 701: Candidacy Continuation and teaches three courses over the three quarters of the academic year.

-Students qualifying for the Writing Quarters program do not teach during the Autumn Quarter.
-For further details about the relevant structure and timeline of Year Six, see Appendix 7: Writing Quarters, Section II.
+Students qualifying for the Writing Quarters program do not teach during the Autumn Quarter (reducing their teaching load to two courses).
+For further details about the relevant structure and timeline of Year Six, see Appendix 6: Writing Quarters, Section II.

-Students concludes dissertation research, submits their thesis, and participates in an oral defense of their dissertation.
-For departmental policies and further details about the Dissertation, see Section 6 and Appendix 6: Dissertation Procedures & Policies, Section III.
+Student concludes dissertation research, submits their thesis, and participates in an oral defense of their dissertation.
+For departmental policies and further details about the Dissertation, see Section 6 and Appendix 7: Dissertation Procedures & Policies, Section III.